-A student is in academic good standing if their most recent semester GPA is 2.0 or higher, and they have successfully completed at least 67% of the credits attempted while in attendance at IAIA.
+A student is in academic good standing if their most recent semester GPA is 2.0 or higher.

 MIDTERM ACADEMIC ALERT

 The Midterm Academic Alert informs students that the present quality of their academic work is below an acceptable level and that lack of improvement during the remainder of the semester will result in Academic Warning for the following semester.
 After midterm grades are entered, students will be notified by the Registrar if: